rhyslwells/rhyslwells.github.io/.history/_pages/about_20240825102728.md

 Hi,

-My name is Rhys Wells, I am a data scientist based in Scotland.
+My name is Rhys Wells, I am based in Scotland.
 Posts here are for me to spread my thoughts and learnings.

 In regards to my work, I hope to use my skills to make a positive impact and make the world a better place.
 My approach follows my favourite saying,